Event Horizon Telescope: NRAO 530

-It was observed with the Event Horizon Telescope on 2017 April 5−7, when NRAO 530 was used as a calibrator for the EHT observations of Sagittarius A*.
+It was observed with the Event Horizon Telescope on April 5−7, 2017, when NRAO 530 was used as a calibrator for the EHT observations of Sagittarius A*.
 The observations were performed with the full EHT 2017 array of eight telescopes located at six geographical sites.
 At z = 0.902, this is the most distant object imaged by the EHT so far.
-The team reconstructed the first images of the source at 230 GHz, at an angular resolution of ∼20 μas, both in total intensity and in linear polarization (LP).
+The team reconstructed the first images of the source at 230 GHz, at an angular resolution of about 20 μas, both in total intensity and in linear polarization (LP).
 Source variability was not detected, that allowed to represent the whole data set with static images.
 The images reveal a bright feature located on the southern end of the jet, which was associated with the core.
-The feature is linearly polarized, with a fractional polarization of ∼5%–8%, and it has a substructure consisting of two components.
+The feature is linearly polarized, with a fractional polarization of about 5%–8%, and it has a substructure consisting of two components.
 Their observed brightness temperature suggests that the energy density of the jet is dominated by the magnetic field.
-The jet extends over 60 μas along a position angle ∼ −28°.
+The jet extends over 60 μas along a position angle about −28°.
 It includes two features with orthogonal directions of polarization (electric vector position angle), parallel and perpendicular to the jet axis, consistent with a helical structure of the magnetic field in the jet.
 The outermost feature has a particularly high degree of LP, suggestive of a nearly uniform magnetic field.